design-automation-edu/urban-prototyping-2018/adrian/iteration1.md

 <p align="center"> _Figure 1e: Retail / Residential Podium with Community Plaza_

-Residential programs (Yellow) are located primarily along Dover road and north Buona Vista road, for greater accessibility to Dover, one-north MRT Stations.
-Residential typology comes in the form of podium blocks as well as high rise towers (Figure 1c).
+Residential programs (Yellow) are located primarily along Dover road and North Buona Vista road, for greater accessibility to Dover, one-north MRT Stations.
+Residential typology comes in the form of podium blocks as well as high rise towers (Figure 1d).
-For podium blocks (Figure 1d), retail programs (Red) occupy the first 2 floors, with residential on the top 7 floors.
+For podium blocks (Figure 1e), retail programs (Red) occupy the first 2 floors, with residential on the top 7 floors.
 The mix of high rise and low rise residential accommodations within the site, in turn influences the intimacy of community spaces created (private green, community parks).

 # Office